Wie zijn wij

 Join my upcoming courses!

-– Practicum: Exploring Mountain Society in Ancient Samnium (deadline applications: 1 July 2020)
+– Archaeology Field School: Exploring Mountain Society in Ancient Samnium (deadline applications: 1 July 2021)

 Do you want to work with me and the KNIR?

 Apply for the Online-Internships: Digital Field Survey Archaeology in Portugal (deadline for applications: 5 March 2021) and the Practicum Archaeological Lab (deadline applications: tba)

 Mission at the Royal Netherlands Institute in Rome (KNIR)